How to Reframe Gendered Language in Hospitality

 🌈 Gently step in if a colleague is struggling to navigate an interaction with a gender non-conforming guest, be an ally and lead the way.

 “The approach taken by the Pan Pacific on the subject of inclusivity of gender minorities was staggering.
 Not only was there the willingness at all levels to learn, but it was underpinned by genuine care: a killer combination which is what is needed to effect real change in the travel experiences of trans and non-binary people.
 The Pan Pacific is leading the charge, showing other hotels what can - and must - be done to deliver a five-star experience to all those who step foot on the premises.
-We are delighted to play a part in supporting this evolution.” –– Chris King
+We are delighted to play a part in supporting this evolution.” –– Thea Bardot

 Anne Golden, General Manager at the Pan Pacific, noted that this training is part of an effort to build a pervasive positive culture, "We are at the start of a journey that will hopefully bring us closer to our vision of a fully inclusive, tolerant and supportive culture.
 We want to be allies to all our colleagues, guests and visitors, irrespective of gender, ability, religion and race."